fyrebrick/fyrebrick-updater-api/README.md

 # fyrebrick-updater-api
-api on express.js for updating bricklink info for users
+API on express.js for updating bricklink info for users.

+(rename .env.bak => .env)